sppunderreview/PSSO/README.md

 ### Data Repositories

 The artifact features four datasets:
 - The `Basic` folder holds comprehensive data about a thousand programs.
-It includes source code and disassembly files.
+It includes source code and disassembled files.
-- The `IoT` folder holds twenty thousand malware taken from  [MalwareBazaar](https://bazaar.abuse.ch/), plus scripts for selecting, downloading, and labeling the data, along with all disassembly files and features.
+- The `IoT` folder holds twenty thousand malware taken from  [MalwareBazaar](https://bazaar.abuse.ch/), plus scripts for selecting, downloading, and labeling the data, along with all disassembled files and features.
-- Due to size constraints and copyright issues respectively, complete disassembly files and software aren't included inside `BinKit` and `Windows` folders.
+- Due to size constraints and copyright issues respectively, complete disassembled files and software aren't included inside `BinKit` and `Windows` folders.
 However, setup for disassembly and feature extraction reproduction is included.
 The BinKit dataset is readily accessible [here](https://github.com/SoftSec-KAIST/BinKit).

 ## Usage - Basic Dataset
 For Basic dataset computation, ensure you have run `python3 SetAbsolutePath.py`.